Our Entrepreneurial Journey

 Gave birth to her second son, Hamish, and moved into her brand new house.
 She had "moved up" in the world, literally, from her windowless, basement office into her main floor, 10' x 10' office with big bright windows.
 (It's amazing what you can do in 100 sqr feet)!

 1998 | The PaperQueen brand is born

 The evolution of printers and scanners was changing fast.
-Prices were finally beginning to drop, so people could actually afford to buy their own scanners and printers and start printing for themselves at home.
-It was only a matter of time before Universities and businesses would start in-house printing themselves.
+Prices to buy printers were finally beginning to drop, becoming affordable for people to buy their own and start printing for themselves at home.
+It was only a matter of time before Universities and businesses would start in-house printing.
 This was the first technology interference Hunter Calligraphy would notice.

 Custom stationery was becoming a big part of Hunter Calligraphy's business.
 The start of PaperQueen "Illustrated Stationery" went like this.
-Annabel drew a simple line drawing of a girls wearing a dress and wearing a crown and had a stamp made of it (before her scanner acquisition), then stamped each one onto blank, good quality card stock.
-Each card was then hand coloured, hand glittered and individually printed each card with the clients name in calligraphy using her lettering bed.
-They were beautiful but a very slow and labour intensive to create.
-No one was getting rich with this business model.
+Annabel drew a simple line drawing of a girls wearing a dress and wearing a crown and had a stamp made of it (before her scanner acquisition).
+Then she stamped each one onto blank, good quality card stock.
+Each card was then hand coloured, hand glittered and then individually printed using the calligraphy lettering bed with the clients name.
+They were beautiful little pieces of art, but very slow and labour intensive to create.
+No one was going to get rich with this business model.

 One day, a client asked Annabel to draw her a custom illustration and print 100 of them for her.
-The thought of doing all the above by hand, 100 times did not thrill her.
-She felt that that was a good time to invest in a scanner.
+The thought of doing all of the above by hand, 100 times did not thrill her.
+She felt that was a good time to invest in a scanner.